Power System Model

 (pu or V): Voltage magnitude setpoint.minActive

-(pu or W): Minimum allowed output active power value.maxActive
+(pu or W): Minimum allowed active power output value.maxActive

-(pu or W): Maximum allowed output active power value.minReactive
+(pu or W): Maximum allowed active power output value.minReactive

-(pu or VAr): Minimum allowed output reactive power value.maxReactive
+(pu or VAr): Minimum allowed reactive power output value.maxReactive

-(pu or VAr): Maximum allowed output reactive power value.lowActive
+(pu or VAr): Maximum allowed reactive power output value.lowActive

 (pu or W): Lower allowed active power output value of PQ capability curve.minLowReactive